Virginia DEQ

 Public Comment Period: Jan.
 21 - Feb.
 20, 2026

-Public notice of this proposed permit action is being published in the Farmville Herald on Jan.
+Public notice of this proposed permit action was published in the Farmville Herald on Jan.
 21, 2026.
-This notice will establish a 30-day public comment period in which the public is invited to submit written comments and/or request a public hearing on the proposed permit reissuance to the DEQ - Central Office or to the DEQ Contact below by Feb.
+This notice established a 30-day public comment period in which the public was invited to submit written comments and/or request a public hearing on the proposed permit reissuance to the DEQ - Central Office or to the DEQ Contact below by Feb.
 20, 2026.

 DEQ Contact: Sara Kothmann, Environmental Specialist, DEQ - Central Office